 - Visit your insurance plan’s website to find a doctor in your area.
 Most health insurance providers have a “Find a Doctor” feature on their websites.

 Chances are you’re not the only one in your family, circle of friends or community with high blood pressure (hypertension).
 But if you’re feeling alone, the American Heart Association has a Support Network to connect you with other people affected by heart disease.
 The American Heart Association offers a free magazine for heart patients and their families called Heart Insight.

 Your family doctor or nurse can provide blood pressure screenings.
 If you don’t have a doctor or don’t have time to get to a doctor’s appointment, many local drug stores offer screenings in their pharmacy section, including Walgreens, CVS and Kroger.
 HRSA Health Centers can do blood pressure screenings even if you have no health insurance.
 (877-464-4772) HRSA centers are open weekdays, 8am to 8pm Eastern Time (except federal holidays).

-Blood pressure tests have been covered by insurance since 2010.
+Blood pressure tests are covered by insurance.
 Depending on your insurance, you may be able to have a doctor or nurse check your blood pressure for free.
-There are also drug stores, local health fairs and community events that often offer free blood pressure screenings.
+There are also pharmacies/drug stores, local health fairs and community events that often offer free blood pressure screenings.
 Search “upcoming health events” online.
 If your doctor recommends a prescription medicine to help lower your blood pressure and you are concerned about the cost, you may be able to find financial help at Partnership for Prescription Assistance (PPA) or Needy Meds.

 The good news is that blood pressure screenings usually don’t hurt.
-If you are concerned about any pain during your screening, ask your provider before your visit what you can expect during the screening.
+If you are concerned about any pain during your screening, share your concerns and ask your provider before your visit what you can expect during the screening.